sudotman/BetterUnity/README.md

 - ~~Use mixamo characters and give selection for different states such as walking, running etc and have a unit scale for speed/animation sync and procedurally modify walking running speeds.~~
 - ~~Continue walking from where the start location as opposed to moving them to the preferred location~~
 - ~~Give options to control animation states from the inspector.~~
-- Create an accompanying editor script so that the Inspector isnt as confusing as it is right now.
+- ~~Create an accompanying editor script so that the Inspector isnt as confusing as it is right now.~~
-- Add a more robust documentation/screenshots accompanying the parent script/individual scripts and the working of it.
+- Add a more robust documentation/screenshots accompanying the parent script/individual scripts and the working of it. // sorta done for now but will remove this after some consideration.
+- Add a dynamic intersection detection with other NPCs.